why ON Semiconductor Corporation [ON] is a Good Choice for Investors After New Price Target of $62.93

 Sponsored

+ON Semiconductor Corporation stock has also gained 6.75% of its value over the past 7 days.
+However, ON stock has inclined by 48.81% in the 3 months of the year.
+Over the past six months meanwhile, it has gained 65.86% and gained 89.83% year-on date.

-Compared to the average trading volume of 5.60M shares, ON reached a trading volume of 5762217 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for ON stock reached $26.58 billion, with 430.60 million shares outstanding and 425.70 million shares in the current float.
+Compared to the average trading volume of 5.53M shares, ON reached a trading volume of 6251799 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for ON shares is $62.93 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on ON stock is a recommendation set at 2.10.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.